monadosquito/runner/README.md

 ## Notes

+- A difficulty level must be a natural number from `0` to a track width, otherwise it is a nearest boundary.
 - Options passed as arguments to the command overwrite ones read from a configuration file.
 - If a configuration file whose particular key is set to a value is present,